openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/pages.rst

 Overview
 *******************

-By default, your course has the following pages:
+By default, your course includes these pages.

 * Courseware
 * Course Info